FlamptX/FlamptX/README.md

 ## I'm a Student and a Developer by passion!!

-- 🌱 My first language I learned was Python and I still use it
+- 🌱 My first programming language was Python and I still use it
-- ⚡ Fun fact: I like to play guitar
+- 🐨 Discord bots are cool

-### Contact me on discord: Flampt#0542
+### Contact me on discord: Flampt#3906

 ---